aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/calculate-formulas/_index.md

 ## **Adding Formulas & Calculating Results**

 Aspose.Cells has an embedded formula calculation engine.
-Not only can it re-calculate formulas imported from designer templates, but it also supports calculating the results of formulas added at runtime.
+Not only can it re‑calculate formulas imported from designer templates, but it also supports calculating the results of formulas added at runtime.

 Aspose.Cells supports most of the formulas or functions that are part of Microsoft Excel (Read [a list of the functions supported by the calculation engine](/cells/nodejs-cpp/supported-formula-functions/)).
 Those functions can be used through the APIs or designer spreadsheets.
 Aspose.Cells supports a huge set of mathematical, string, boolean, date/time, statistical, database, lookup, and reference formulas.

 Use the [**getFormula()**](https://reference.aspose.com/cells/nodejs-cpp/cell/#getFormula--) property or [**setFormula(string, object)**](https://reference.aspose.com/cells/nodejs-cpp/cell/#setFormula-string-object-) methods of the [**Cell**](https://reference.aspose.com/cells/nodejs-cpp/cell) class to add a formula to a cell.
 When applying a formula, always begin the string with an equal sign (=) as you do when creating a formula in Microsoft Excel and use a comma (,) to delimit function parameters.

 To calculate the results of formulas, the user may call the [**calculateFormula()**](https://reference.aspose.com/cells/nodejs-cpp/workbook/#calculateFormula--) method of the [**Workbook**](https://reference.aspose.com/cells/nodejs-cpp/workbook) class which processes all formulas embedded in an Excel file.
 Or, the user may call the [**calculateFormula(string)**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#calculateFormula-string-) method of the [**Worksheet**](https://reference.aspose.com/cells/nodejs-cpp/worksheet) class which processes all formulas embedded in a sheet.
-Or, the user may also call the [**calculate(CalculationOptions)**](https://reference.aspose.com/cells/nodejs-cpp/cell/#calculate-calculationoptions-) method of the [**Cell**](https://reference.aspose.com/cells/nodejs-cpp/cell) class which processes the formula of one Cell:
+Or, the user may also call the [**calculate(CalculationOptions)**](https://reference.aspose.com/cells/nodejs-cpp/cell/#calculate-calculationoptions-) method of the [**Cell**](https://reference.aspose.com/cells/nodejs-cpp/cell) class which processes the formula of one cell:

 ```javascript
 const path = require("path");